-- > Use of unbleached and uncolored corks. - \succ Use of 100% recyclable capsules. - ➢ Use of a 21% lighter glass bottle for "Selezione" wines (395 g) to reduce carbon dioxide emissions into the atmosphere. - > Boxes made mostly of recycled paper with a natural interior (Havannah).
+- > Use of unbleached and uncolored corks. - ➤ Use of 100% recyclable capsules. - > Use of a 21% lighter glass bottle for "Selezione" wines (395 g) to reduce carbon dioxide emissions into the atmosphere. - > Boxes made mostly of recycled paper with a natural interior (Havannah). - > Traceability of each bottle back to its origin in the vineyard thanks to the batch number on the bottle.